AndreaCrotti/just-married/README.md

 - [ ] register right DNS name and link it with Heroku
 - [ ] use https://github.com/kristoferjoseph/flexboxgrid for the alignment
 - [ ] check how to get good results on Google, matching all the possible various combinations of names
+- [ ] detect the language of the browser and default to that, instead of defaulting English

 ## DB schema